+Are you fed up with your current carrier?
+No doubt the first question on your mind is how to switch cell phone carriers.
 Switching cell phone providers is an easy process.
-However, before going through with the switch, there are some factors you'll want to account for, as they can affect your finances now and well into the future.
+However, before going through with switching cellular carriers, there are some factors you'll want to account for, as they can affect your finances now and well into the future.

-It used to be many cell phone companies would place you under a two-year service contract.
-If you switched providers before the term ended, you would pay an early termination charge, which varied depending on the device you had and how far you were into the two-year plan.
+It used to be many wireless carriers would place you under a two-year cell phone contract.
+If you switched providers before the term ended, you would pay an early termination fee, which varied depending on the device you had and how far you were into the two-year plan.

-However, there are ways of avoiding the EFT fee if you are still under contract.
+However, there are ways of avoiding the early termination fee if you are still under contract.
 If you move, and the place you move to doesn't have service by the carrier then you might be able to have them waive the fee.

 For many people, it's a different story now.
-Cell phone companies have done away with two-year contracts.
-In lieu of them, you can finance phones for the full purchase price, or in the case of Sprint, lease iPhones with an upgrade option every year.
+Cell phone companies have done away with two-year cell phone contracts.
+In lieu of them, you can finance phones for the full purchase price, or in the case of Sprint, lease Apple iPhones with an upgrade option every year.

 Fees to Switch Providers

-With this in mind, you can incur hefty expenses if you switch providers.
-To demonstrate, if you have one or multiple phones that you owe balances on, you must pay those off before switching service.
-This can equate to hundreds or even thousands of dollars up front.
+With this in mind, you can still incur hefty expenses if you switch providers.
+To demonstrate, if you have one or multiple mobile phones that you owe balances on, you must pay those off before switching to another cellular carrier.
+This can equate to a forced payment of hundreds or even thousands of dollars up front.

 When you switch from your current provider to a new one, chances are costs are going to be a primary motivator for doing so.
 Cell phone companies offer enticing incentives to new buyers where you can receive a discounted phone, more data in a plan, or even waived activation fees to join.
 You can compare cell phone plans using our handy tool here.

-Using this as the basis, compare each provider's packages to see which offers you the most affordable plans.
-Along with this approach, if you can find a trusted friend or relative, hop on a family plan.
+Using this as the basis, compare each provider's packages - which you can do with our review of the best cell phone plans - to see which is the most affordable.
+Along with this approach, if you can find a trusted friend or relative, hop on any of these family plans.

 Join a Family Plan

-Individual plans tend to be much more expensive than family cell phone plans.
+Individual plans tend to be much more expensive compared to family cell phone plans.
 Therefore, if you have a friend(s) who you trust to pay their portion of the bill on time, then family plans represent significant savings to each person.